SelrahcD/selrahcd.github.io/_posts/2017-04-15-what-if-someday.md

 What if by the day we actually have to offer offline service we can use some other tool better suited for that need?

-What if we've imagined all the possible future requirements and made a system that can deal with them all except one  That one we have to implement after all, than one we can't introduce because we've been too clever and have created a system locked by its abstractions.
+What if we've imagined all the possible future requirements and made a system that can deal with them all except one  That one we have to implement after all, that one we can't introduce because we've been too clever and have created a system locked by its abstractions.

 Sounds familiar?